Yon4800/Minecraft_Error888/README.md

 - There are many flashing, prank elements, and horror sounds.
 Please be very careful when doing this.
 - It's quite heavy.
 Please prepare a PC with a decent CPU, video board, and RAM when playing.
 - If you use it for live commentary, etc., I would appreciate it if you could credit the URL of this version.
+- Crashes may occur, but this is by design.

 ## 動かし方